pchalupa/pose-detection-poc/README.md

 - Pose landmarker heavy plugin hits performance hard.
 7fps on iPhone seems to be the limit.
 - The position is in 3D!
 - use videoStabilizationMode="off" to reduce latency on iOS
+- Black screen on Android solved using read device
+- useSkiaFrameProcessor() causes crashes on iOS when combined with other frame processors better to use frame processor alone

 ### Runtime Comparison